 Storage and Freezing

-Store baked cookies in an airtight container or ziplock bag at room temperature for up to 5 days.
-Hot cookies will create condensation in their storage container and get soggy, so wait for them to reach room temperature before you store them.
+Store completely cool cookies in an airtight container or ziplock bag at room temperature for up to 5 days.
 Don't put them in the refrigerator because they'll dry out.

 Baked raspberry chocolate cookies can be frozen in an airtight container or freezer bag for up to 3 months.
 Remember to thaw them on the counter for a few hours before enjoying.